rustls/rustls-ffi/README.md

 Input parameters will always be either a const pointer or a primitive type (`int`, `size_t`, etc).
 Output parameters will always be a non-const pointer.

-The caller is responsible for ensuring that the memory pointed to be output parameters is not being concurrently accessed by other threads.
+The caller is responsible for ensuring that the memory pointed to by output parameters is not being concurrently accessed by other threads.
 For primitive types and pointers-to-pointers this is most commonly accomplished by passing the address of a local variable on the stack that has no references elsewhere.